 23. Tenerife, Spain

-If you are looking for the ideal getaway in spring with your family… I totally recommend Tenerife!
-Not only will the temperatures be nicely warm, but on top, there are plenty of things to do here for kids and their parents.
+If you’re looking for the ideal all-inclusive family spring break vacation… I recommend Tenerife!
+Not only will the temperatures be nicely warm, but on top of that, there are plenty of things to do there for kids and their parents.

-Whether you want to spend a day in a waterpark, go hiking the scenic Masca trail or enjoy the scenic beauty of Los Gigantes, Tenerife has plenty of options to spend your family getaway.
-Visiting Loro Park with your kids is a must as they’ll marvel at the exotic animals.
+Whether you want to spend a day in a waterpark, go hiking the scenic Masca trail, or enjoy the scenic beauty of Los Gigantes, Tenerife has plenty of options to spend your family getaway.
+Visiting Loro Park with your kids is a must too, where they can marvel at the exotic animals.

 However, the most obvious highlight of any trip to Tenerife is a visit to Mount Teide.
-The volcano is impressive for young and old.
-At some moments you’ll think that you are on planet Mars!
-It’s definitely one of the coolest things to do in Tenerife with kids.
+The volcano is impressive for both young and old.
+During some moments, you’ll think that you’re on planet Mars!
+It’s one of the coolest things to do in Tenerife with kids.